esp-rs/book/src/installation/index.md

 # Setting Up a Development Environment

-At the moment, Espressif SoCs are based on two different architectures -- `RISC-V` and `Xtensa`.
+At the moment, Espressif SoCs are based on two different architectures: `RISC-V` and `Xtensa`.
 Both architectures support `std` and `no_std` approaches.

 To set up the development environment, do the following: